OpenImaging/miqa/docs/imports.md

 6. File location.
 Required.
 This column’s value should contain the file path of the image file to associate with this row’s Frame object.
 An image file should be of the types `.nii.gz`, `.nii`, `.mgz`, or `.nrrd`.
 This value can be an absolute file path (with the same location restrictions as for the import file itself) or a path that is relative to the parent of the import file itself.

+7. Experiment Notes.
+This is an optional additional attribute of an Experiment which may be specified in the CSV.
+This field should contain any additional text you would like to associate with an experiment.

-7. Subject ID.
+8. Subject ID.
 This is an optional additional attribute of a Scan which may be specified in the CSV.
 This field is stored as a string and may be a number or any other alphanumeric identifier your organization may have for scan subjects, up to 255 characters long.
 This value is stored in MIQA and displayed on the user interface when a scan is being reviewed.
 These values do not have to be unique, as multiple scans can belong to a single subject.

-8. Session ID.
+9. Session ID.
 This is an optional additional attribute of a Scan which may be specified in the CSV.
 This field is stored as a string and may be a number or any other alphanumeric identifier your organization may have for session IDs, up to 255 characters long.
 This value is stored in MIQA and displayed on the user interface when a scan is being reviewed.
 These values do not have to be unique, as multiple scans can belong to a single subject.

-9. Scan link.
+10. Scan link.
 This is an optional additional attribute of a Scan which may be specified in the CSV.
 As such, for each unique value in the `scan_name` column, a new value may be supplied in this column.
 This value should be a URL that directs to an external site where more information about that scan can be found.
 This link will be used in the MIQA control panel as a hyperlink on the text of the scan’s name.

-10. Last decision.
+11. Last decision.
 As MIQA is a tool to make decisions about the usability of scans, the import/export file formats include the ability to record the last decision made on a scan.
 This is to enable import/export cycles where the state of a project may be saved to an export file and later redigested by the system as an import file.
 It is not likely that you will be writing these column values yourself, rather reading these values as the result of what the export writes.
 These values will be one of the following: `U` for “usable”, `UN` for “unusable”, `Q?` for “questionable”, or `UE` for “usable-extra”.
-If this column does not have a value for a given row, columns 11-15 will have no value either.
+If this column does not have a value for a given row, columns 12-16 will have no value either.

-11. Last decision creator.
-This column value will only exist when column 10 has a value.
+12. Last decision creator.
+This column value will only exist when column 11 has a value.
 If a scan had some decision(s) made about its usability, the last one will be recorded in the last 6 columns.
-Column 11 specifies the user that submitted that decision.
+Column 12 specifies the user that submitted that decision.

-12. Last decision note.
-This column value will only exist when column 10 has a value.
+13. Last decision note.
+This column value will only exist when column 11 has a value.
 If a scan had some decision(s) made about its usability, the last one will be recorded in the last 6 columns.
-Column 12 supplies any note that the user submitted alongside the decision.
+Column 13 supplies any note that the user submitted alongside the decision.

-13. Last decision creation datetime.
-This column value will only exist when column 10 has a value.
+14. Last decision creation datetime.
+This column value will only exist when column 11 has a value.
 If a scan had some decision(s) made about its usability, the last one will be recorded in the last 6 columns.
-Column 13 supplies the datetime on the server when the decision was submitted.
+Column 14 supplies the datetime on the server when the decision was submitted.

-14. Identified artifacts.
-This column value will only exist when column 10 has a value.
+15. Identified artifacts.
+This column value will only exist when column 11 has a value.
 If a scan had some decision(s) made about its usability, the last one will be recorded in the last 6 columns.
-Column 14 supplies the list of artifacts identified as present in the scan when the decision was submitted.
+Column 15 supplies the list of artifacts identified as present in the scan when the decision was submitted.
 This list will be separated by semicolons to differentiate between the column separator `,`.

-15. Location of interest.
-This column value will only exist when column 10 has a value.
+16. Location of interest.
+This column value will only exist when column 11 has a value.
 If a scan had some decision(s) made about its usability, the last one will be recorded in the last 6 columns.
-Column 15 supplies a three-dimensional coordinate which specifies a location of interest when the decision was submitted (or at least, what the user was looking at when they made the decision).
+Column 16 supplies a three-dimensional coordinate which specifies a location of interest when the decision was submitted (or at least, what the user was looking at when they made the decision).
 These coordinates are slices within the three dimensional image and may be read by the MIQA webapp to bring another user to that location in the image.
 If a decision has a saved location of interest, a crosshair pointer icon will appear next to it in the control panel.
 Clicking this icon will snap the current user’s viewer to that slice location in the image.
 ![](images/imports_0.png)

 ### Examples